mhewedy/vermin/README.md

 - [TODO](#TODO)
 ----
 # What is Vermin
-Vermin is a Smart, Simple and powerful VM command line tool for Linux, Windows and macOS.
+Vermin is a smart, simple and powerful VM command line tool for Linux, Windows and macOS.
 It's designed for developers who want a fresh VM environment with a single command.
 It uses VirtualBox to run the VM.
 Vermin will fetch images in your behave.

 Vermin can be used when you need an easy way to obtain a Linux up and running in minutes.